karilaa-dev/vibecraft/README.md

 ```

 **Alternative:** Ensure a player is online when running WorldEdit commands.
 WorldEdit works best when there's an active player to provide world context.

-### "Furniture placed in floor or floating"

-- AI should automatically use `spatial_awareness_scan` before placement
-- If not, ensure `SYSTEM_PROMPT.md` is configured correctly
-- Manual fix: `//undo` and ask AI to scan before placing

-### "Roof stairs stacked vertically"

-- AI should scan before each roof layer
-- Ensure spatial awareness is working
-- Check AI is using `spatial_awareness_scan` tool

 ### "WorldEdit commands not working"